Braytonio/Braytonio.github.io/_posts/2016-09-13-orderly-progress.md

 (Somewhere here in my blogs from 2006 to 2015 I have a very funny photo of a Brazilian using the fabulous Internet: He has an old B&W TV for a monitor and hard drive and a manual typewriter for a keyboard and iron -- for pressing linen -- as a mouse.
 Too bad I did not tag that post properly, with «humor», for instance.)

-These have taken to the Internet and the smartphone like *urubus* to a *boi morto*.
+These have taken to the Internet and the smartphone like *urubus* to a *boi moribundo*.
 Remember Orkut?
-The Brazilian invasion?
+That wild and crazy Brazilian invasion?

 #### Designing the Web for Tupi Eyeballs